jbowes/repl/content/what-is-x-hub-signature.md

 It's too difficult to find the connection between `x-hub-signature` and [WebSub][websub].
 Hopefully this post will help the search rankings of WebSub, even just a tiny bit.
 Spread the word!

 Now that you know what `x-hub-signature` is, you should never use it for a new webhook implementation in 2021.
-Find out what to use instead in an exicting new post, coming soon!
+Read this [follow-up post] to learn about what you should use instead.

 [websub]: https://www.w3.org/TR/websub/ "WebSub W3C Recommendation"
 [webhook]: https://en.wikipedia.org/wiki/Webhook "Webhook description on Wikipedia"
 [hmac]: https://en.wikipedia.org/wiki/HMAC "HMAC description on Wikipedia"
 [github]: https://docs.github.com/en/developers/webhooks-and-events/securing-your-webhooks "Github webhooks"
 [facebook]: https://developers.facebook.com/docs/graph-api/webhooks/getting-started/ "Facebook webhooks"
+[follow-up post]: /modern-webhook-signatures/ "Clickbaity link to Signing HTTP Messages post"